IBM/SalesEnablement-L3-Demo-Repo/docs/demo-the-understand/Demo the Understand phase.md

    A transaction callgraph has different components.
 (Use the pan and zoom tools detailed earlier to look more closely at these components).
 For example:
    - The SSCI’s CICS transactions
    - The main transaction program (LGTESTC1).
 This program calls the SSMAPC1 map.
    - Depending on the function selected, it can perform different operations.
-In this example:
-      - Add/Insert Customer (LGACUS01)
-      - Inquire Customer (LGICUS01)
-      - Update Customer (LGUCUS01)
-      - Writes messages back to the user (LGSTSQ)
-      - Unknown program with no source code information (AAAAAAAA)
+In this example: Add/Insert Customer (LGACUS01); Inquire Customer (LGICUS01); Update Customer (LGUCUS01); Writes messages back to the user (LGSTSQ); and, Unknown program with no source code information (AAAAAAAA)

    These programs call data access programs that interact with the table CUSTOMER.
-For example:
-      - Add/Insert Customer (LGACDB01)
-      - Inquire Customer (LGICDB01)
-      - Update Customer (LGUCDB01)
-      - Writes messages back to the user (LGSTSQ)
-      - Unknown program with no source code information (AAAAAAAA)
+For example: Add/Insert Customer (LGACDB01); Inquire Customer (LGICDB01); Update Customer (LGUCDB01); Writes messages back to the user (LGSTSQ); and, Unknown program with no source code information (AAAAAAAA)

 9. Double-click on the **COBOL LGACDB01** white and blue box (A).
 The code opens at the bottom (B).
    ![](images/cobollgacdbo1.png)